FELLOWSHIP | APPLY | SCHOLARSHIPS | FAQ | ALUMNI | Q&A

 IS THERE A STIPEND?

-Playwrights Horizons is pleased to offer a $40 daily stipend to help offset the cost of housing and other living expenses.
-All Fellows also receive an unlimited monthly MetroCard.
-Other benefits include numerous free or discounted tickets to Broadway and Off-Broadway theaters.
+Playwrights Horizons is pleased to offer a $50 daily stipend to help offset the cost of housing and other living expenses.
+All Fellows also receive an unlimited monthly MetroCard (a monthly value of $127).
+Other benefits include numerous free or discounted tickets to Broadway and Off-Broadway theaters and additional support for professional development.

-Thanks in part to generous grants from the New York Community Trust’s Van Lier Fellowships, the Tiger Baron Foundation, and the New York State Council on the Arts Regional Economic Development Council, we are pleased to offer a limited number of $10,000 scholarships to outstanding applicants of color during the 2018-19 Season.
+We are pleased to offer a limited number of $10,000 scholarships to outstanding applicants of color during the 2020/21 Season.
 Note that these scholarship funds will be awarded in addition to the fellowship stipend and monthly MetroCard.

 Can I do a fellowship and attend college at the same time?

-Because our fellowships are primarily full-time and run the duration of our production season, the program is geared towards those who have completed their undergraduate training.
-If you’re nearing graduation, we encourage you to apply.
+Because our fellowships are primarily full-time and run the duration of our production season, the program is geared towards those who have completed their undergraduate training or who do not anticipate being enrolled in a full-time educational program during the fellowship.
+If you’re nearing graduation in spring of 2020, we encourage you to apply.
+Please note that it is not a prerequisite that our Fellows have earned a bachelor's degree.

 Does Playwrights offer fellowships during the summer?

-Because our season-length fellowships usually run through June, we do not traditionally offer additional opportunities during the summer months.
+Because our season-length fellowships usually begin as early as August and run through June, we do not traditionally offer additional opportunities during the summer months.

 CAN I WORK A SECOND JOB TO SUPPORT MYSELF?

-It is possible for fellows to find other ways of supporting themselves during their time outside of office hours or their rehearsal schedule.
-Directing and Stage Management fellowships may allow opportunities for outside work during "off" periods between shows.
+It is possible for Fellows to find other ways of supporting themselves during their time outside of office hours or their rehearsal schedule.
+Directing and Stage Management fellowships may allow opportunities for outside work during periods in between production commitments.
 Consideration should be given to the financial implications of being a full-time Fellow.

 I'M NOT FROM NEW YORK.
 WHAT ABOUT HOUSING?

-We are unable to provide housing to our Fellows.
+We are unable to provide housing for our Fellows.

 I'M NOT A US CITIZEN.
 CAN I APPLY TO THE PROGRAM?

-You do not need to be a US citizen to be a fellow at Playwrights Horizons.
-However, because the daily stipend is treated as taxable income, you will need to provide a US taxpayer ID.
+You do not need to be a United States citizen to be a Fellow at Playwrights Horizons.
+However, because the daily stipend is considered taxable income by the IRS, Fellows must be in possession of a US taxpayer ID.

 IS PRIOR EXPERIENCE REQUIRED?